keanacobarde/todo_app/readme.md

   - You generalized your code.
 Utilizing the iconic renderOnDom() function, you made it DRY.
   - You learned about eventListeners and why it's important to use them over the HTML5 attributes you implemented when your HTML was being rendered.
 - You created a start button that rendered the HTML when clicked.
 Event listeners, babey!!!
+  ### 🌸 FEATURE-EVENT LISTENER UPDATES 🌸
+> USEFUL GIT COMMANDS

+> git checkout -b : Creates a new branch and switches you to it.

+> git status : shows you the status of your staging files and your commits.

+- You created event listeners for the #app-forms submission.
+Whenever it is submitted, a function is called that adds todo items onto the DOM.
+- You removed legacy attributes from all HTML - handling everything within the index.js file.
+- You learned how to create branches in git.